Virginia Tech® home

 To be eligible for the CIRTL at Virginia Tech Associate Teaching Program, you must be a current graduate student or postdoctoral associate at Virginia Tech, and you must complete the program requirements during your time as a graduate student or postdoctoral associate at the university.
 Note that badges will not be awarded to those who are not current graduate students or postdoctoral associates at Virginia Tech.
 The program is open to graduate students and postdoctoral associates regardless of teaching experience or responsibilities.

-CIRTL at Virginia Tech offers five options for program completion.
-All options involve programming focused on foundational knowledge about teaching along with the completion of a teaching philosophy activity that allows participants to start building their teaching portfolios.
+CIRTL at Virginia Tech offers four options for completing the Associate Teaching Program.
+All options involve programming focused on foundational knowledge about teaching and the completion of a teaching philosophy activity that allows participants to start building their teaching portfolios.
+The teaching philosophy activity involves 1) writing your teaching philosophy statement, 2) self-assessing the statement, and 3) responding to reflection prompts.

 The CIRTL Network offers courses throughout the year.
 CIRTL courses are not credit-bearing and do not require Virginia Tech course registration.
-Only CIRTL Network full courses listed here will be counted for Option 2 completion.
+If selecting this option, you must complete one CIRTL Network full course for the Associate Teaching Program requirements.
+The course options will be updated each semester, and only CIRTL Network full courses listed here are approved for the Associate Teaching Program and can be counted for Option 2 completion.

-The GTA Workshop is a credit-bearing course and does require Virginia Tech course registration.
+GRAD 5004: GTA Workshop is a credit-bearing course and requires Virginia Tech course registration.
+If selecting this option, you must earn a ‘P’ to count this course for the Associate Teaching Program requirements.
 For more information, visit the GTA Workshop webpage.

 Application